Science and Training for Adventures

 - FUNCTIONAL BALANCE TRAINING - balance.

-- FIXING HEALTH of MIND and SPIRIT - better mental abilities, healthier spirit.
+- FIXING HEALTH of MIND and SPIRIT - Here are single Fitness Fixers for better mental abilities and healthier spirit.
+Click here for page with many together.

 - SOME OF THE FIRST MOTION CAPTURE STUDIES - Rocky Movie Computer Fight Simulation.
 My small contribution.